Study With Us

 The Murchison Radioastronomy Observatory (MRO) is the future of radio astronomy in Australia.
 This facility will not only advance endeavours in radio astronomy on a national level but will position Australia at the forefront of developments on a global level for many years to come.

-Because the Curtin Astronomy and Radio Astronomy Engineering courses are founded in substantial fundamental physics, computing and mathematics, when you graduate you are not restricted to working in astronomy but can work in many other areas of science and technology.
+Because the Curtin Astronomy and Radio Astronomy Engineering courses are founded in substantial fundamental physics, computing and mathematics, when you graduate you are not restricted to working in astronomy but can work in many other areas of science, technology and business.

 Be part of a community